-(d) Mechanical interface coordinate system

-The mechanical interface coordinate system is defined in terms of an end effector attached to the robot.
-This coordinate system will shift in accordance with robot movement.
+(d) Mechanical interface coordinate system The mechanical interface coordinate system is defined in terms of an end effector attached to the robot.
+This coordinate system will shift in

 (e) Tool coordinate system

 The tool coordinate system is defined in terms of the end of a tool attached to the robot.
 This coordinate system will shift in accordance with robot motion.